-Probate in IdahoAdded by Jason D. Melville in Articles & Publications, Tax Law on April 7, 2018
+Probate in IdahoAdded by Jason D. Melville in Articles & Blogs, Tax Law on April 7, 2018

 The passing of a loved one or friend, even if expected, is a traumatic experience.
 Adding to the tumult is the survivors’ tasks of assessing the decedents’ assets, liabilities, and obligations and figuring out what to do next.
 A tool to assist the survivors with sorting things out is probate.
 Simply put, probate is the court-supervised process of inventorying the decedent’s assets, prioritizing and paying the decedent’s proper debts, and re-titling and distributing assets to the decedent’s rightful heirs.
 Although many are convinced that “probate” is a four letter word due to the time and cost that is often associated with it, the probate process is crucial to resolving a decedent’s affairs, settling any disputes with the decedent’s creditors and heirs, and transferring title of his or her assets to their new owners.